karlkedrovsky/servers/README.md

 ## Notes

+If the box gets out of date related to the VirtualBox guests software the vagrant-vbguest can be used to make sure the versions are in sync

+    vagrant plugin install vagrant-vbguest

 The drupal-web role will look for two directories that are not under version control (don't want the contents on github.com, etc.).
 If they don't exist they will just be ignored.

 - provisioning/roles/drupal-web/files/.acquia